Forecasting Programs with Microsoft Project 2010/2013/2016/2019/Project Online - Live

 This course consists of 4 live, online sessions of 3 hours each through our online learning platform and will take place on:

-The course material is the NEW 375-page textbook 'Forecasting Programs' by Eric Uyttewaal.
-You will get a high-resolution PDF course certificate at course completion.This course is for program managers, their support staff and their (sub)project managers who use Microsoft Project Standard or Professional to manage an integrated program schedule that is broken into multiple subprojects.
-The course will cover MS Project versions 2010, 2013, 2016 and Project Online used as a standalone application or in combination with Project Server.
+The course materials are the 375-page published textbook 'Forecasting Programs' by Eric Uyttewaal.
+You will get a high-resolution course certificate (PDF) at course completion.This course is for program managers, their support staff and their (sub)project managers who use Microsoft Project to manage an integrated program schedule that is broken into multiple subprojects.
+The course will cover MS Project versions 2010, 2013, 2016, 2019 and Project Online Desktop Client used as a standalone application or in combination with Project Server / Project Online.

 About This Course

 What to do when you have a 10,000-task program schedule with 10 subprojects and 500 dependencies between them?
-Programs are notoriously hard to schedule: the amount of data is mind-boggling, projects are interdependent upon each other and the client wants to see the Critical Path for the entire program.
-You may even face the challenge to integrate a software Agile schedule with Waterfall hardware schedules.
+Programs are notoriously hard to schedule: The amount of data is mind-boggling, projects are interdependent upon each other and the client wants to see the Critical Path for the entire program.
+You may even face the challenge of integrating software Agile schedules with Waterfall hardware schedules.

 The presenter will share special techniques and tools that he and his team developed for integrating a variety of schedules and identifying the Critical Path in large programs to forecast it.
 With these special techniques and tools, you will be able to manage your program as if it were a project.
 If you have more than 1,000 tasks in your program schedule, you should attend this course.